Top-down parsing with Earley

 new_left_edge : int

-The new left edge of the span
+The new right edge of the span.

 Returns